DIY Kits - Assembling and Mounting

 Soldering THT components

 In the parcel you should have received three black 3.5mm Jack connectors, those are for headphones outputs and pickups input.
-There is also a magnetic sensor (has 3 leads, looks like a transistor), two microphones, and in case your kit is of "Adept" version, a CH340G chip wrapped in piece of polymeric foam.
-Don't throw it away, this foam is good to put under the board, so it spans between both mounting holes, and will be held in place by screws.
+There is also a magnetic sensor (has 3 leads, looks like a transistor), two microphones, and in case your kit is of "Adept" version, a CH340G chip.
+The chip comes wrapped in polymeric foam - or you may have received the piece of foam separately, in either case - don't throw it away, this foam is good to put under the board, to give it a soft surface to be pressed against.
+It should span between both mounting holes, and will be held in place by screws and irregularities / components at the underside.
 Two bronze-finish self tapping screws are included.

 Depending on your selected powering scheme you might also receive one or two battery holders of AA or AAA type or contacts for 18650 Li-Ion rechargeable cell and charging module, installation of which is described in detail here.